 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to fosamprenavir or amprenavir.
-Do not use this medicine together with ergot medicines (such as dihydroergotamine, ergonovine, ergotamine, methylergonovine, Cafergot®, DHE 45®, Methergine®, or Migranal®), alfuzosin (Uroxatral®), cisapride (Propulsid®), delavirdine (Rescriptor®), lovastatin (Altocor®, Mevacor®), oral midazolam (Versed®), pimozide (Orap®), salmeterol (Advair®, Serevent®), sildenafil (Revatio®), simvastatin (Simcor®, Vytorin®, Zocor®), rifampin (Rifadin®, Rimactane®), triazolam (Halcion®), or St. John's wort.
-You should not use flecainide (Tambocor®) or propafenone (Rhythmol®) if you are also using ritonavir (Norvir®) together with this medicine.
+Do not use this medicine if you have had an allergic reaction (such as Stevens-Johnson syndrome) to fosamprenavir or amprenavir.
+Do not use this medicine together with alfuzosin (Uroxatral®), cisapride (Propulsid®), delavirdine, lovastatin, Versed®, pimozide (Orap®), rifampin (Rifadin®, Rimactane®), Revatio®, simvastatin, triazolam (Halcion®), St John's wort, or an ergot medicine (such as ergotamine, Cafergot®, Ergomar®, Wigraine®).
+Do not use flecainide (Tambocor®) or propafenone (Rythmol®) if you are also using ritonavir (Norvir®) together with this medicine.

 How to Use This Medicine